huh445/Digispark-Scripts/README.md

 - Made 2024
 # What scripts are there currently?
 - Force a Blue Screen of Death (BSOD)
-- Change a background to any image (WIP)
+- Change a background to any image